-In addition to the training, thanks to the support from UNICEF Australia, Irish Aid, and the Czech Republic Dar Health Centre in Kratie Province is equipped with the right tools to conduct nutrition screening, a steady supply of therapeutic feeding products to treat children with SAM, as well as educational material like posters on breastfeeding used to counsel mothers.
+In addition to the training, thanks to the support from the Australian Government through the Australian NGO Cooperation Program (ANCP), Irish Aid, and the Czech Republic Dar Health Centre in Kratie Province is equipped with the right tools to conduct nutrition screening, a steady supply of therapeutic feeding products to treat children with SAM, as well as educational material like posters on breastfeeding used to counsel mothers.

 "Every time we visit children and parents for routine and COVID-19 vaccination, we bring along our assessment equipment - wood scales, height/length measurement - and we use a set formula to calculate whether the child is at the right height and weight," Chanthou shared.

 The other pillar of the programme's success is education.
 Chanthou explained,

 "From the very beginning, I make sure parents understand what malnutrition means- not just for today but the far-reaching consequences for their children's future.
 I simply say 'Your child is underweight.
 If it continues, they won't grow as they should.
 They may stay small, often be sick, and will likely struggle to learn well in school."

 Once she sees they've understood the seriousness, she quickly assures them that it's not too late to fix it.
 "I urge them to bring their child to the health center and receive free weekly treatment for one or two months.
 I always make it very clear that the treatment won't cost them anything because most people we see don't have the means to pay for specialized healthcare services.
 I also tell them about the travel stipend we provide to families in need to offset the costs to attend these weekly appointments."